Lavaman491/Front-End-Checklist/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct- Hey, I'm apparently editing this now in my own fork.
+#Let' see what happens!

 ## Our Pledge